Accomodations for Standardized Testing FAQs

 - Student must sign up and mark the box indicating that they want to use their approved accommodations.

-When a student has complete learning documentation, has met with the ASC, and has a Formal Written Plan:
+When a student has complete learning documentation, has met with the ASC, and has a Academic Support Plan:

 - The student signs up to take the ACT during the second semester of junior year with accommodations.

 - The student will receive an email that they should forward to the ASC with their ACT ID#.

 - Once the ASC receives this communication, they will submit learning documentation.

 - The ACT will make the final determination and notify the ASC of their decision.